-3. Heat oil in a wide nonstick pan.
-When hot, add crushed garlic, udad dal, chana dal, mustard seeds, cumin seeds, and dry red chilies.
-Let the seeds crackle and saute till the dals starts to change color.
+3. Heat oil in a wide nonstick pan over medium flame.
+When hot, add crushed garlic, urad dal, chana dal, mustard seeds, cumin seeds, and dry red chilies.
+Let the seeds crackle and saute till the dals start to change color.

 4. Add curry leaves and hing.
 Saute till they turn crisp.

 5. Add chopped potatoes and cook on high flame for 2 minutes, stirring frequently.

 6. Turn the flame to medium and spread the potato pieces in a single layer.
 Cook for 2-3 minutes, stir, and repeat the process till the potatoes get a nice crust.